osmphp/admin/readme.md

         MYSQL_PASSWORD=...

         SEARCH_INDEX_PREFIX="${NAME}_"

-6. Install the project.
+5. Install the project.
 On Linux, run `bin/install.sh` in the project directory.
 On other platforms, run the following commands:

+        # go to project directory
-        cd {project_dir}
+        cd admin

         # install dependencies
         composer install